karimsaqer/Calculate-BMI/README.md

 2. Ensure you have Flutter installed and set up on your system.
 3. Run `flutter pub get` to install the required dependencies.
 4. Use a simulator or connect your mobile device to run the app.

-## Contact
-If you have any questions or inquiries, please feel free to contact us at [kareemsaqer1@gmail.com].

 Happy calculating! 🚀💪